Skip to content

 userEmail string No User email

-extra object No User additional information
+extra object No User extra information

 API - unbindRUMUserData